Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-ai/integrate-mcp-cursor.md

 3. Save and now you have access to the dbt-mcp!

-## Set up with Remote dbt-mcp server
+## Set up with Remote dbt MCP server

 1. Click on the following button for access to the setup template